Computational Biologist | AI & Proteomics

 About Me

-I am a computational biologist specializing in artificial intelligence for proteomics.
-My work focuses on developing machine learning models to enhance peptide identification in high-throughput LC-MS/MS, bridging AI, bioinformatics, and molecular medicine.
+I am a computational biologist specializing in artificial intelligence for molecular medicine.
+My work focuses on developing artificial intelligence models for molecular medicine tasks, bridging AI, bioinformatics, and biomedical research.

-My academic path reflects this evolution: a B.Sc. in Microbiology & Immunology (McGill University), a Graduate Certificate in Clinical Bioinformatics (Humber College), and now a Master’s in Molecular Medicine (Université Laval), where I apply AI-driven approaches to tackle complex biological data challenges.
+My academic path reflects this evolution: a B.Sc. in Microbiology & Immunology (McGill University), a Graduate Certificate in Clinical Bioinformatics (Humber College), and a Master's and now PhD in Molecular Medicine (Université Laval), where I apply AI-driven approaches to tackle complex biological data challenges.

 I am passionate about leveraging artificial intelligence to transform biomedical research and healthcare, and I am open to opportunities in AI for bioinformatics, data science, and computational biology to help advance the biotechnology revolution.